ropensci/mctq/README.md

 to those package documentations to learn more about them.

-Due to the circular nature of time, we strongly recommend that you use appropriate temporal objects while dealing with date/time in R. That can help you get rid of several computation mistakes while trying to adapt your data from a base 10 to a system rooted in a base 12 numerical system.
+Due to the circular nature of time, we strongly recommend that you use appropriate temporal objects while dealing with date/time in R. This can help you get rid of several computation mistakes while trying to adapt your data from a base 10 to a system rooted in a base 12 numerical system.